aureliojargas/txt2regex/README.md

 Txt2regex is a Regular Expression Wizard that converts human sentences to regexes.
-In a simple interactive console interface, the user answer questions and the program builds the regexes for more than 20 programs like Vim, Emacs, Perl, PHP, Python, Procmail and OpenOffice.org.
+In a simple interactive console interface, the user answer questions and the program builds the regexes for more than 20 programs like Vim, Emacs, Perl, PHP, Python, Procmail and OpenOffice.
 It is a Shell Script 100% written with Bash builtin commands.
-No compilation or extra commands are needed, just download and run.
+No compilation or extra commands are needed, just download it and run.

 ## Install and run